 “Museum exhibitions typically involve years of planning, but Black Box is our quick-response venue, offering the latest from the international smorgasbord of strong new media work,” says associate curator Kelly Gordon.

-Beginning with Hiraki Sawa’s Dwelling, 2002–04, and including pieces by Ori Gersht, Takeshi Murata, Semiconductor, and Chris Chong Chan Fui, many of the films in the series have also become a part of the Hirshhorn’s ever-expanding permanent holdings of new media work.
-Through podcasts and Meet the Artist programs, audiences have had access and insight into what happens behind the screen.
+Beginning with Hiraki Sawa’s Dwelling (2002–2004), and including pieces by Ori Gersht, Takeshi Murata, Semiconductor, and Chris Chong Chan Fui, many of the films in the series have also become a part of the Hirshhorn’s ever-expanding permanent holdings of new media work.
+Through podcasts and Meet the Artist programs, audiences have gained further access and insight into what happens behind the screen.